EddyVerbruggen/nativescript-plugin-firebase/README.md

 ```
 _This will guide you through installing additional components.
 Check the doc links above to see what's what.
 You can always change your choices later._

+### Config
+If you choose to save your config during the installation, the supported options may be saved in the `firebase.nativescript.json` at the root of your app.
+This is to ensure your app may roundtrip source control and installation on CI won't run the questionary during install.

+You can reconfigure the plugin by going to the `node_modules/nativescript-plugin-firebase` and running `npm run config`.

+You can also change the configuration by deleting the `firebase.nativescript.json` and reinstalling the plugin.

 ### iOS
 [Looking to automate this step](https://github.com/EddyVerbruggen/nativescript-plugin-firebase/issues/136), but for now, to build with Xcode 8 (iOS 10 SDK), you need to open the Xcode project via the platforms/ios/appname.__xcworkspace__/ file - then select your app's target, capabilities, enable 'Keychain sharing'.